 The Time Tracker Interface is comprised of two (2) sections - the Records List and the Time Tracker.

-All project tasks that have been assigned to you will display in a List View under Records List, organized by project.
+The Records List on the left, by default, will display only Projects that are "In Progress" or "Not Started" and where there are tasks assigned to you.
+Tasks that have been assigned to you will display in a List View under Records List, organized by project.
 Click the > arrow to expand a project and see the tasks underneath.
 The task list provides details beside it such as the parent task, planned and actual effort, start date, finish date and status for each task.

-The list will only display Tasks for Projects where the Project Status is "In Progress" or "Not Started".
-When searching for tasks, it will return all projects with tasks assigned to you.
+Remember that the list will only display Tasks for Projects where the Project Status is "In Progress" or "Not Started" and where there are tasks assigned to you.
+However, when you search for tasks, it will return all projects with tasks assigned to you.
 The task subject is truncated but will display the full task subject when you hover over it.

 To enter time, click on a task.
 The New Time Entry window will open.